lapisrocks/LanguageAgentTreeSearch/README.md

 - ``--n_generate_sample``: number of times to prompt during expansion/sampling
 - ``--n_evaluate_sample``: number of times to prompt for state evaluation
 - ``--iterations``: maximum number of trajectories to sample

+## Trajectories
+``root/`` contains all the trajectories from the paper's experiments on programming.
+Please use get_acc.py with the log path to get the actual accuracy.
+HotPotQA and WebShop logs were too large to upload, feel free to email if interested.

 ## Citations
 Please cite the paper and star this repo if you use LATS and find it interesting/useful, thanks!
 Feel free to contact andyz3@illinois.edu or open an issue if you have any questions.